EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 * __edu-ID App__: The edu-ID App provides a trusted environment on the users' mobile device.
 The edu-ID App is a navtive mobile app that is installed on a user's mobile device.

-* __Third Party App__: A thrid party app refers to mobile apps on the users' devices that are not tightly integrated with a service infrastructure.
+* __Third Party App__: A thrid party app refers to mobile apps on the users' devices that are not tightly integrated with a service infrastructure and/or is provided by a potentially untrusted party outside of the truested federation domain.

 * __Academic Service__: An academic service is system that offers a set of functions to authorised users within the federation of academic institutions.